Chargent/World-Cup-Database-Application/README.md

 # **Welcome to the World Cup Database App!**
-## by Contino Andrea and Sebastiani Mattia.
+## by Contino Andrea, Sebastiani Mattia and Zannella Piergiorgio.

 To run the MySQL application you only need to run the mysql_application.py file.